bjornekelund/DXLogICOMScripts/README.md

 performance may not be completely reliable at 19200bps with frequent polling (<300ms).
 For the most reliable and responsive operation, the communication via the USB interface at 115200bps is recommended.

+For additional informatin, see the source code or www.sm7iun.se